Printed on January 17, 2019, 9:11 pm

 - An employee on military leave of absence who is relieved or discharged from military duty under circumstances other than dishonorable shall be entitled to reemployment rights as follows:

-- If the employee served less than 31 days, or was absent for a period of any length for the purpose of an examination to determine his or her fitness to perform service, the employee must report back to the employer not later than the beginning of the first full regularly-scheduled work period on the first full calendar day following the completion of the period of service, and the expiration of eight (8) hours after a period allowing for safe transportation from the place of that service to the employee’s residence.
+- If the employee served less than 31 days, or was absent for a period of any length for the purpose of an examination to determine their fitness to perform service, the employee must report back to the employer not later than the beginning of the first full regularly-scheduled work period on the first full calendar day following the completion of the period of service, and the expiration of eight (8) hours after a period allowing for safe transportation from the place of that service to the employee’s residence.

 - If the employee served between 31 and 180 days and makes an oral or written request for reemployment no more than 14 days after completing service.